vsoch/proposal-jekyll/proposals/proposal-website.md

 4. Merging a pull request will add the draft as a final in progress state, in which case it can be worked on further via PR.

 Closing a pull request will not remove a draft, and we do this in case anyone else finds it and wants to pick it up.
+Proposals always maintain a link to their last pull request.

 ## Use Cases